For those very familiar with Facebook ads, link clicks vs landing page views comparison should not be strange to you.

 Both optimization goals are unique with different purposes.

-If you are keen on more accurate reporting on your actual landing page views, you should select the option.
+You should select the option if you are keen on more accurate reporting on your actual landing page views.

-However, if your utmost concern is how to maximize your budget, you should be sticking with the ‘Link clicks’ optimization goal.
+However, if your utmost concern is maximising your budget, you should stick with the ‘Link clicks’ optimization goal.

 In my experience with Facebook ads over the years, link clicks optimization goals are usually way cheaper than landing page views, irrespective of the ad sizes.

-Like me, I know, most people are more concerned about maximizing their Facebook ad budget.
+Like me, most people are more concerned about maximizing their Facebook ad budget.

-In that case, I’d say the link click ads optimization goal is better than landing page views.
+In that case, the link clicks ads optimization goal is better than landing page views.
 This is a very unpopular opinion.

 Final Thought

-I am confident that this article puts the link click ads vs landing page views in comparison to bed.
+I am confident that this article puts the link click ads vs landing page views compared to bed.

-To be clear, I’d rather select link clink ads optimization goal than landing page view especially when my overall campaign goal is to drive traffic.
+To be clear, I’d instead select link clink ads optimization goal than landing page view, especially when my overall campaign goal is to drive traffic.

-If you enjoyed reading this, you may also like to learn what invalid traffic is, new ways to monetize a blog, and how to improve your SEO CTR.
+If you enjoyed reading this, you might also like to learn what invalid traffic is, new ways to monetize a blog, and how to improve your SEO CTR.